guide

 Your entities have separate books, separate tax obligations, or separate charts of accounts

 Still not sure?
-Three questions usually determine the answer:
+Three questions usually settle it:

-3. Are you set up to manage multiple A2X accounts and subscriptions?
-One Entity mode requires one account per entity.
-Most accounting practices already handle this kind of multi-account setup through Xero HQ or QuickBooks Online Accountant.
+• Are you set up to manage multiple A2X accounts and subscriptions?
+One Entity mode needs one account per entity.
+Most accounting practices already handle this through Xero HQ or QuickBooks Online Accountant.

 A merchant with three entities but one set of books should use All Entities.
 A merchant with two entities and two separate accounting files should use One Entity.
 The mode follows the books.

 Shopify creates the entity structure.
 A2X scopes the data.
-Your accounting software needs to be set up to receive it.
+Your accounting software receives it.
 This is the third piece of the chain, and getting it wrong means the other two don’t matter.

 Xero